-- ETSI EN 319 412-5: Profiles for Trust Service Providers issuing certificates; Part 5: Extension for Qualified Certificate profile (replaces TS 101 862). - RFC 3739 Internet X.509 Public Key Infrastructure: Qualified Certificates Profile public.
+- ETSI EN 319 412-5: Profiles for Trust Service Providers issuing certificates; Part 5: Extension for Qualified Certificate profile (replaces TS 101 862). - RFC 3739 Internet X.509 Public Key Infrastructure: Qualified Certificates Profile.

+1.4.2 Prohibited and Unauthorized Uses

+Under the present Policy, use contrary to Spanish and Community regulations, international agreements ratified by the Spanish State, customs, morality and public order is not permitted.
 The use other than what is established in this Policy and in the Certification Practices Statement is not allowed.

-1.4.2.
-Prohibited and Unauthorized Uses

-Under this Policy, use contrary to Spanish and EU regulations, international agreements ratified by the Spanish State, customs, morals and order is not permitted